drupalprojects/memcache/README.txt

 7. Start at least one instance of memcached on your server.
 8. Edit settings.php to configure the servers, clusters and bins that memcache is supposed to use.
 9. Edit settings.php to include either memcache.inc or memcache.db.inc.
+For
-10. Optionally, edit settings.php to include memcache-session.inc
+   example, $conf['cache_inc'] ='sites/all/modules/memcache/memcache.db.inc';
-11. Bring your site back online.
+10. Bring your site back online.

 For instructions on 1 and 2 above, please see the INSTALLATION.txt file that comes with the memcache module download.